-BLOCK The !\$BLOCK control command defines operational labels that may require blocking buffers at run The list of such labels along with limits of availtime. able memory will be passed via the file header to M:LOAD, which will allocate a blocking buffer pool at The pool will be utilized dynamically to run time. provide blocking buffers in cases where a call to RBM routines M:READ or M:WRITE is not preceded by a call to M:OPEN.
+BLOCK The !\$BLOCK control command will allocate blocking buffers from unused memory space as requested either by a count or by defining operational labels that may require blocking buffers at run time.
+The list of such labels along with limits of available memory will be passed via the file header to M:LOAD, which will allocate a blocking buffer pool at run time.
+The pool will be utilized dynamically to provide blocking buffers in cases where a call to RBM routines M:READ or M:WRITE is not preceded by a call to M:OPEN.
 A call to M:CLOSE may release any such buffers.
 Thus, if two operational labels were to use a blocking buffer area at different times, the first might release the area for use by the second.
 Only one of the two labels would be required on the !\$BLOCK command.

-M:LOAD checks which of the operational labels are assigned to block files at run time to make the pool allo-If such an allocation overflows the available cation. memory space (between the end of the longest path and COMMON), the execution aborts.
+M:LOAD checks which of the operational labels are assigned to block files at run time to make the pool allocation.
+If such an allocation overflows the available memory space (between the end of the longest path and COMMON), the execution aborts.
 However, the user may define his own blocking buffer by specific calls to M:OPEN.
 Such an area should be in a reserved area of his own path.
 He should not use the dynamically allocated pool area, and blocking buffers may not be allocated in temporary stacks.
-Only one !\$BLOCK command is allowed in a single job step.
+Only one !\$BLOCK command is allowed in a single job step, except when used with multiple !\$TCB commands.
 The format of the !\$BLOCK command is where oplb; defines an operational label (which is a twoletter mnemonic or a FORTRAN device unit number; e.g., BI, SI, F:106).
 The oplb; parameter may not be a devicefile number or file name.
 The oplb must be assigned to a block file.
+Only 10 operation labels will be read; additional ones will be ignored.
+In lieu of operation labels, the user may provide a count (c) of blocking buffers required.